 Dr. Alexander Zink makes the case that doctors who treat patients with atopic dermatitis, asthma, food allergies and rhinitis must develop a more cooperative and holistic approach.
 As well, patients need to be tuned into the potential for having more than one allergic condition, says Zink, a dermatologist and public health specialist at Technical University of Munich.

-“Through well-established observations, such as the fact that these diseases often co-exist in the same person, or run in families, healthcare providers have suspected there is some connection between these diseases for many years,” Zink said during a webinar on Oct.
-28. “However, the specific nature of that connection has become clearer as the science behind Type 2 inflammation emerges.”
+“Through well-established observations, such as the fact that these diseases often co-exist in the same person, or run in families, healthcare providers have suspected there is some connection between these diseases for many years,” Zink said during a webinar.
+“However, the specific nature of that connection has become clearer as the science behind Type 2 inflammation emerges.”

 He stressed that patients being treated for one allergy-based disease need to become aware of how they are feeling and when they are feeling it, and share that with their specialist.
 Symptoms that may seem random, may relate to other allergic conditions.

 “You are more likely to talk about something if you know about it,” he said during the webinar, which was sponsored by Sanofi Genzyme and Regeneron.
 “For example, if I am seeing a patient with atopic dermatitis, I will only know he has nasal polyps (small, non-cancerous growths related to allergies) if he knows to talk about those symptoms in the first place.
 A holistic healthcare approach means actively looking for patients with symptoms that signify other diseases.”